Installing the whole development toolchain for Colour roughly means deploying:

 Development Workspace Creation

 On your local filesystem, in your development workspace, create a directory

-Clone the colour-vagrant repository:
+Clone the colour-vagrant repository and initialise the submodules:

 You should now have a

 Let's open the